ferama/rospo/README.md

 ## How to Install

-Rospo actually only full supports *nix oses.
+Rospo actually only full supports *nix oses and Windows 10
-A windows version is being developed

 #### Linux amd64
 ```